NexoEngine/game-engine/README.md

 ctest -C Debug
 ```

+## Troubleshooting

+If you encounter any issues, please refer to our [Troubleshooting Guide](docs/troubleshooting/troubleshooting.md).

 ## The Team

 NEXO Engine is brought to life by a dedicated team of fourth-year students from EPITECH Strasbourg: